abrahamjsimpson/The_Stupid_Machine/README.md

 In:	synchronous reset
 In:	Enable write to Instruction Memory
 (12 signal pins, plus two for voltage supply and ground, for a total of 14 pins)
-On the rising edge of the clock when reset is asserted, all registers and all instruction memory positions are reset to 0.
-When enable write is asserted, on each clock edge the value of reg0 is read into instruction memory, beginning at instruction 0, position 0 and proceeding across each bit of each instruction in order until enable write is deasserted, at which point execution of the program begins.
+On the rising edge of the clock when reset is asserted, all registers and all instruction memory positions are reset to 0, and the instruction counter is set to zero.
+When enable write is asserted, on each clock edge the value of reg0 is read into instruction memory, beginning at instruction 0, position 0 and proceeding across each bit of each instruction in order until enable write is deasserted, at which point execution of the program begins at instruction 0.